Start Preparing for Martyn’s Law

 The updated requirement to produce preventative security plans against potential violent attacks are complex but, with heavy penalties proposed for failure to comply, building a good understanding early is critical to prevent being caught out.

-Tiered Approach – Standard or Enhanced
+Tiered approach – Standard or Enhanced

 The tiered approach covers both premises – a building, part of a building, group of buildings and/or land – and qualifying public ‘events’, based on the number of attendees.